Carl B. Jensen

-Major General Carl B. Jensen is a retired United States Marine Corps general officer whose last command was Marine Corps Installations East.
+Carl B. Jensen is a retired United States Marine Corps general officer whose last command was Marine Corps Installations East.
 Jensen retired from active duty on July 22, 2011 after 36 years of service.

 Biography

 Carl B. Jensen graduated from Northern Illinois University with a Bachelor of Science degree in journalism, and also holds a Master of Science degree in National Security Strategy from the National War College.
 Major General Jensen was commissioned a Second Lieutenant in 1975 through the Platoon Leaders Course.

 After completing The Basic School, Jensen entered flight training and was designated a Naval Aviator in August, 1977.
 Afterwards, he reported to the 2nd Marine Aircraft Wing, where he was assigned to HML-167, Marine Aircraft Group 29, and served in a variety of billets including Ground Safety Officer, Intelligence Officer, and Adjutant.
 Subsequently, Jensen was assigned to HMH-461 as the Intelligence Officer for an amphibious deployment to Norway, and upon return received orders to 2nd Battalion, 4th Marines in Okinawa, Japan where he served as the Air Liaison Officer and H&S Company Commander.

 Returning from overseas, he attended Amphibious Warfare School from 1981 to 1982, and was then reassigned to the 2nd Marine Aircraft Wing where he served in HMLA-167, HMM-365, HMM-261, and MAG-26 Headquarters.
 During this tour, he graduated from the Marine Aviation Weapons and Tactics Squadron-1 Weapons & Tactics Instructor course and held numerous billets including Flight Line Officer, Assistant Operations Officer, Operations Officer, and Group Weapons & Tactics Officer.

 From 1987 through 1990, Jensen attended the Armed Forces Staff College, and was subsequently assigned to the Department of Aviation in the Aviation Plans, Programs, and Budget Branch, Headquarters Marine Corps (HQMC).
 During 1990 and 1991, he deployed with MAG-50 as the Weapons & Tactics Officer in support of Operations Desert Shield/Desert Storm.
 Following the conflict, Jensen served alternately as the Executive Officer and then Commanding Officer of HMLA-367, and also as the aviation combat element Commander of Special Purpose MAGTF (Philippines) during the U.S. withdrawal from NAS Subic Bay.